mozjay0619/pyqreg/README.rst

 Improvements over statsmodels 1: Speed up
 -----------------------------------------

+Compared to the statsmodels quantile regression, Pyqreg quantile regression method achieves 20-30X speed up.
+The below plot shows a median time to fit for each data size.

-Improvements over statsmodels 1: Cluster robust standard error
+Improvements over statsmodels 2: Cluster robust standard error
 --------------------------------------------------------------

+The second improvement over the statsmodels quantile regression is that Pyqreg supports consistent estimation of the cluster robust standard error.